lebailly/IntroToDataScience/assignment1/README.md

 # Description

-These programs collect current information from twitter and preform a few different types of basic analysis.
-This project started as part of a Coursera course on Data Science, however I have expanded upon it in several ways.
+These programs collect current information from twitter and preform different types of basic analysis (such as listing the top hash tags and determining a numeric rating of the tweet sentiment).
+This project started as part of a Coursera course on [Data Science][1], however I have expanded upon it in several ways.
+The original assignment description is available [here][2].

 # `twitterstream.py`

 ## About

-Used to feetch live stream data from twitter.
+Used to fetch live stream data from twitter.

 ## Set Up

 Requires oauth2.
-Must create a file name `login.txt` which contains: api_key <api key>
+Must create a file name `login.txt` which contains the api key, the api secret, the token key, and the token secret.
+See `login_example.txt' for the format.
-api_secret <api secret>
-token_key <token key>
-token_secret <token secret>

-See `login_example.txt' for an example.
 To get credentials:

 -   Create a twitter account if you do not already have one.
 -   Go to https://dev.twitter.com/apps and log in with your twitter